 Please enjoy these free tips on how to help your teen.

-Before we begin the lesson, I want you to think back to when you were a teenager: how important was it for you to be cool?
-Were you in the cool group or in the “other” group?
-Depending on which group you were situated with, how did the phase of “being cool” impact your life?
-Just take a brief moment to ponder this.
+Before we begin the lesson, I want you to think back to when you were a teenager: how important was it for you to fit in?
+In high school, were you in the “cool group” or in the “other” group?
+Depending on which group you were situated with, how did the phase of fitting in impact your life?

 The word cool originated back in the 1920’s in jazz clubs where if you were cool, it meant you were someone who knew how to strut your stuff via dancing, the clothes you wore, and the way you talked.
 It was an acknowledgement that the way you expressed yourself was unique and respected by others.
 It’s very similar to when a peacock struts its feathers to show off.

 In today’s day and age, to be cool or popular is a bit different from how it originally started.
 Because everyone wants to be cool it’s now more about social acceptance via standing out.
 There’s still a slight component of being different and unique but because everyone is trying to be different and unique it’s now a form of conformity.